9A4AM/APRS-WX-ESP8266/README.md

-# APRS-WX-ESP8266
+# APRS-WX-ESP8266 by 9A4AM@2020
-WX station with APRS and BME280
-This code is product of many other code sample (WiFI connect, BME280, APRS data, WEB Server etc. esp8266 with BME280
+This code is product of many other code sample (WiFI connect, BME280, APRS data, WEB Server etc. esp8266 with BME280.
 - upload weather data on aprs servers
-- local web page for weather informations
+- local web page for weather informations and over internet (ddns)

+WX station use BME280.
+I use BME280E sensor 5V and works just fine with 3.3V.

+Data will be send to APRS and WEB page.
+APRS will be update every 10 minutes and WEB page every 4 seconds.

 In section "SET YOUR DATA FROM HERE" just write your data and program NodeMcu with this code.